 ◊ Tabbed Miss Georgia Basketball by the Georgia Sports Writers Association and the Atlanta Tipoff Club as both a junior and a senior, becoming just the accolade's third repeat recipient along with Maya Moore and Tasha Humphrey.

-◊ Also named 2009 Gatorade Georgia Player of the Year.
+◊ Also named 2009 Gatorade Georgia Player of the Year for all classifications.

 ◊ Featured in Sports Illustrated's August 25, 2008 edition of Faces in the Crowd.